-- Notification of the EIA " Process in local, regional and national newspapers and on site, as well as through written notification to identified stakeholders and affected landowners - Identification and registration of interested and affected parties (I&APs) and key stakeholders. - Compilation and distribution of a Background Information Document (BID) to all identified I&APs and key stakeholders - " On-going consultation with identified I&APs and stakeholders, including: - \ Focus group meetings - \ One-on-one and telephonic consultation - \ Written, faxed or e-mail correspondence - " Compilation and maintenance of a register containing the names and addresses of all identified I&APs and key stakeholders - " Preparation of an Issues and Response Report detailing key issues raised by I&APs as part of the EIA Process.
+- Notification the of EIA Process in local, regional and national newspapers and on site, well as through written notification to identified stakeholders and affected landowners - " Identification and registration of interested and affected parties (I&APs) and key stakeholders. - " Compilation and distribution of a Background Information Document (BID) to all identified I&APs and key stakeholders - " On-going consultation with identified I&APs and stakeholders, including: - \ Focus group meetings - \ One-on-one and telephonic consultation - \ Written, faxed or e-mail correspondence - " Compilation and maintenance of a register containing the names and addresses of all identified I&APs and key stakeholders - " Preparation of an Issues and Response Report detailing key issues raised by I&APs as part of the EIA Process. - " Opportunity for public review and comment of the Draft Scoping Report (30-day review period).